afombravo/2FAST2Q/README.md

 RAM saving mode (default = no)
 Only useful when allowing missmatch search, as search speed is increased by ~40% due to caching.
-When in RAM saving mode, Crispery should only take a few MB of RAM.
+When in RAM saving mode, 2FAST2Q should only take a few MB of RAM.
 When NOT in RAM saving mode, several GB might be required.

 Keep temporary files mode (default = yes).